EddieAbbondanzio/NpmToolKit/README.md

 ### ts-jwt-handler

 A json web token manager.
 Allows for generating json web tokens that can be used authenticate user identities.
 Json web tokens are small base-64 encoded strings that have several properties such as a payload, audience, and time to live.
 They are signed by the server and cannot be faked unless the secret signature is leaked.

+### ts-server-config

+Configuration file loader that can handle three different configs.
+This allows for a unique configuration for production, testing, and development.
+File loading is done asynchronously and validation will be performed on the value loaded in.